Offline Traces Anlaysis

 Weighting on Captured Traces

-The A-weighting, B-weighting, C-weighting and D-weighting are different frequency weightings that simulate how sensitive various frequencies are to the human ear.
+The A-weighting, B-weighting, C-weighting, and D-weighting are different frequency weightings that simulate how sensitive various frequencies are to the human ear.

 • A-weighting (dB(A)): A-weighting is used to approximate the sensitivity of the human ear to different frequencies at low sound pressure levels.
 It reduces the contribution of low and high frequencies to better represent the way humans perceive sound in relatively quiet environments.
 A-weighted measurements are often used in assessing environmental noise levels and evaluating noise exposure limits for occupational health and safety.